PLASTICS & THE ENVIRONMENT

 On the left, the scientists show the rapid degradation of the banned DecaBDE under UV light, whereas on the right they show that DBDPE does not degrade.
 The proposed ban was based on the statement that no experimental evidence existed on this matter; and so, they thought it appropriate to take a guess at what might happen.
 Apparently they did properly consider this peer-reviewed evidence.
 There was no need to guess about the degradation of DBDPE, which means that the foundation for the proposed ban has been invalidated.

-I have seen further work showing that DBDPE does not degrade under real conditions and does not degrade to the toxic substances proposed by the ECCC in their modeling / guesswork.
+There is further work proving that DBDPE does not degrade under real conditions and does not degrade to the toxic substances proposed by the ECCC in their modeling / guesswork.

 I understand that this data has been submitted for consideration, but has been ignored so far.
 This is categorical proof that the “modeling” used by the ECCC was completely unreliable and should be discarded, because actual experimental data disproves it.
 DBDPE does not degrade, and even when forced to degrade, it does not form the toxic substances imagined by the ECCC modeling.
 Even in the light of this overwhelming scientific evidence, there has been no change in the position of the government.
 This is their response to companies who have objected and sent evidence: